 5. Never include things like hours and other company info in your daytime greeting.
 If you want to present company info, make that an option.
 "For hours, fax number, and web address, press 8."

-6. Always use industry-standard option numbers: 0 for operator, * to repeat the options.
+6. Always use industry-standard option numbers: 0 for operator, * to repeat the options, and # for the company directory.

 7. Decide whether you'd like to allow people to dial extension numbers.
 If so, include a greeting instructing callers that they may dial the extension at any time.